emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Streams load very fast. ✔️
 1. Content is 1080p, and can be lowered. ✔️
 1. Finds streams quickly, including older content. ✔️
-1. 7 english servers + 3 non eng and main one always always works. ✔️
+1. 7 english servers + 3 non eng and main one almost always works. ✔️
 1. Site does not have episode auto-next. ❌
 1. UI isn't bad, but it could be improved. ⚠️
 1. Players have built in subtitles for most content. ✔️